 Office of the Public Guardian

-Support our Paras, the trading name for The Parachute Regiment Charity Limited
+Support our Paras (The Parachute Regiment Charity Limited)

 Work highlights

-- Providing specialised experience in dealing with trust variations in terms of s1(1) of the Trusts (Scotland) Act 1961.
-These are rare and complex matters which require a petition to the Inner House of the Court of Session.
+• Assisted various trustees with issues pertaining to s1(1) of the Trusts (Scotland) Act 1961.
+These are rare and complex matters, which require a petition to the Inner House of the Court of Session.

-- Instructed by the executor in a Court of Session action to reduce a Certificate of Confirmation and to prove the tenor of a lost Will.
-Confirmation was applied for erroneously in respect of the deceased’s estate, appointing an executor-dative on an intestacy basis.
+• Instructed by the executor in a Court of Session action to reduce a Certificate of Confirmation and to prove the tenor of a lost will.

 Brodies LLP